input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 ## Motivation: why is this CIP necessary?

-This CIP is necessary due to the increasing importance of addressing security concerns within the Cardano blockchain ecosystem.
-As Cardano continues to gain popularity and adoption, it becomes an attractive target for malicious actors seeking to exploit vulnerabilities and compromise the platform's integrity.
+This CIP addresses the growing importance of security within the Cardano blockchain ecosystem.
+As Cardano gains popularity, it becomes a target for malicious actors seeking to exploit vulnerabilities and compromise the platform's integrity.
+The primary goal of this CIP is to establish a dedicated framework for Cardano Threat Intelligence (CTI) that proactively identifies, analyzes, and mitigates potential threats and vulnerabilities.
+By implementing a structured approach, the Cardano community can stay ahead of evolving security risks and ensure the continued resilience and trustworthiness of the network.

-The primary motivation behind this CIP is to establish a dedicated framework for Cardano Threat Intelligence (CTI) that proactively identifies, analyzes, and mitigates potential threats and vulnerabilities.
-By implementing a structured approach to threat intelligence, the Cardano community can stay ahead of evolving security risks and ensure the continued resilience and trustworthiness of the network.
+CTI plays a crucial role in enhancing the overall security posture of Cardano.
+It enables early detection and assessment of potential threats, facilitating prompt actions to prevent or mitigate their impact.
+CTI also encourages collaboration among security researchers, experts, and stakeholders, fostering a collective effort to maintain the platform's security.
+By exchanging information and insights, the community stays informed about emerging threats and evolving attack techniques.

-CTI is crucial for several reasons.
-Firstly, it allows for the early detection and assessment of potential threats, enabling prompt actions to prevent or mitigate their impact.
-Secondly, CTI helps in enhancing the overall security posture of Cardano by identifying and addressing vulnerabilities and weaknesses before they can be exploited.
-Additionally, CTI facilitates the sharing of valuable intelligence within the Cardano community and encourages collaboration with security researchers and experts, fostering a collective effort to maintain the platform's security.
+Furthermore, CTI includes post-mortem analysis to properly document exploited vulnerabilities.
+This analysis provides valuable insights into the root causes, impact, and remediation strategies associated with security incidents.
+It contributes to continuous improvement in security practices and strengthens the overall robustness of the Cardano ecosystem.

-By formalizing the Cardano Threat Intelligence framework through this CIP, we aim to create a standardized and community-driven approach to threat intelligence that enhances the security of Cardano.
-This framework will empower the community to actively contribute to threat identification, analysis, and mitigation, establishing a proactive and robust security ecosystem for Cardano's sustained growth and success.
+Through the formalization of the Cardano Threat Intelligence framework in this CIP, we aim to create a standardized and community-driven approach to threat intelligence.
+This empowers the community to actively contribute to threat identification, analysis, and mitigation, establishing a proactive and robust security ecosystem for Cardano's sustained growth and success.

 ### Use-cases and Stakeholders